kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/test/benchmarks/require_always_pull_image/README.md

 **Remediation:**

-Enable the AlwaysPullImages admission plugin in the kube-apiserver or create dynamic admission controller that enforces/mutates the `imagePullPolicy` to be `Always` for all Pods in the cluster.
+Enable the AlwaysPullImages admission plugin in the kube-apiserver or create a dynamic admission controller that enforces/mutates the `imagePullPolicy` to be `Always` for all Pods in the cluster.

 **namespaceRequired:**